 Our PACT to ACT

-We believe through collective, measurable actions we all become accountable to realize the systemic change we desire.
-We make a PACT to the children, youth, and families of today and the future to work collectively to identify and eradicate racism, oppression, and marginalization in our work, communities, and institutions.
+We believe through collective, measurable actions we all become accountable to realize the societal change we desire.
+We make a PACT to the children, youth, and families of today and the future to work collectively to identify and eradicate racism, oppression, xenophobia, and marginalization in our work, communities, and institutions.
 To begin this process, we will:

-• Work to increase access to resources for children, youth, and families in the greater Harrisburg area
+• Work to increase access to resources for children, youth, and families in the greater Harrisburg area.

-• Collaborate with our Community Advisory Board to identify and implement additional initiatives to foster an antiracist society, starting locally
+• Collaborate with our Community Advisory Board to identify and implement additional initiatives to foster an antiracist society, starting locally.

-• Support and encourage change in developmental science through the greater inclusion of children and families of color in research, through publications and other dissemination efforts as well as national professional service and committee work
+• Support and encourage change in developmental science through the greater inclusion of children and families of color in research, through publications and other dissemination efforts as well as national professional service and committee work.